Chennai Super Kings–Mumbai Indians rivalry: 2015 Finals

 It was the third time these two teams met in the final, having previously played each other in the 2010 and 2013 finals.
 Mumbai defeated Chennai by 41 runs to win their second IPL title, playing in their third IPL final.
 Their previous IPL victory had come at the same venue against the same opposition in 2013.
 Chennai were playing their sixth IPL final, attempting to win their third title.
 Mumbai captain Rohit Sharma was awarded man of the match for his innings of 50.
 The final was sold out, with a final attendance of around 67,000 people.

 2019 Finals

-Mumbai Indians won the title for the fourth time.
-Mumbai beat Chennai Super Kings by 1 run in a thrilling title match.
-Mumbai team after the end of IPL 2019 became the most successful team of IPL by winning the fourth title.
-After Mumbai, Chennai was second in terms of most IPL titles won (3).
-Chennai won three titles of IPL at that point of time.
-Mumbai presented 149 runs in the final match played at the Rajiv Gandhi International Cricket Stadium in Hyderabad.
-In reply, he Chennai team could manage, only 148 runs in the loss of 7 wickets in 20 overs despite the brilliant innings of Shane Watson (80).
-Watson hit 8 fours and 4 sixes in his 59-ball innings.
-Apart from this, Faf du Plessis (26), Suresh Raina (8), MS Dhoni (2), Ambati Rayudu scored 1 for Chennai.
-Rahul Chahar, Lasith Malinga and Krunal Pandya took one wicket each for Mumbai.
-There were four final matches between these two teams, of which Mumbai won three (2013, 2015, 2019), while Chennai has won one (2010).
+Mumbai Indians won the title for the fourth time by defeating Chennai Super Kings by 1 run in the 2019 Indian Premier League Final.
+Mumbai Indians became the most successful team of IPL by winning their fourth title, while Chennai Super Kings was second with three titles.
+Mumbai Indians scored 149 runs in the final match played at the Rajiv Gandhi International Cricket Stadium in Hyderabad.
+Chennai Super Kings managed to score 148 runs for 7 wickets in 20 overs, with the final ball resulting in a run-out.
+Shane Watson batted through a bleeding knee injury—requiring six stitches after the match—to score 80 off of 59 balls, with 8 fours and 4 sixes.
+Jasprit Bumrah was awarded Player of the Match.